moonsharp-devs/moonsharp_org/mapping.md

 Every value which cannot be converted using this logic will throw a ScriptRuntimeException.

-#### Default Auto-Conversion of MoonSharp types to CLR types
+#### Standard Auto-Conversion of MoonSharp types to CLR types

 The opposite conversion is quite more complex.
-In fact, there exist two different conversion paths - the "default" one, and the "constrained" one.
-The first applies everytime you ask to convert a DynValue to an object without specifying what actually you want to receive, the other when there is a target Type to match.
+In fact, there exist two different conversion paths - the "standard" one, and the "constrained" one.
+The first applies everytime you ask to convert a ``DynValue`` to an object without specifying what actually you want to receive, the other when there is a target ``System.Type`` to match.

 This is used:

-* When calling the DynValue.ToObject
+* When calling the ``DynValue.ToObject``
 * When retrieving values from a table using indexers
 * In some specific subcase of the constrained conversion (see below)